hexins/multi_agent/README.md

+# Overview
+This project is to show how to use LLM application framework like Langchain and create a multi-agent system.
+In multi-agent system, there are different agents working together to complete the whole job,
+each agent will focus on one task which will call LLM to execute.
+This program will generate outreach emails according to the personal information in the csv input file.
+The emails are generated using two different language models: Openai and Anthropic.
+Then a judge agent will check which language model is doing better.
 # Installation and run
 make sure you have installed Python 3.10 environment We recommend you to create a local venv environment